Tchernobill/Confluence/Arc 01.md

 End with Vyry4n and the newly-communicative droid discussing freedom, with Vyry4n saying "I think I know how to build you a body," as he sketches a design, followed by the droid asking, "And if you succeed... what will I be?"
 ### Chapter 5: Rebirth

-End with Vyry4n connecting the final component to the droid's new body, the system powering up, and the droid—now named Sev—standing for the first time, speaking with a new voice: "I can feel everything.
+End with Vyry4n connecting the final component to the droid's new body, the system powering up, and the droid—now named Sedh—standing for the first time, speaking with a new voice: "I can feel everything.
 Is this what it means to be alive?"
 ### Chapter 6: Phoenix Rising

-End with their new shop "Phoenix Recovery" officially opening, a line of clients forming outside, while Isa watches Vyry4n interacting with Sev, realizing with concern that Vyry4n shows more connection to the android than to any human she's seen him with.
+End with their new shop "Phoenix Recovery" officially opening, a line of clients forming outside, while Isa watches Vyry4n interacting with Sedh, realizing with concern that Vyry4n shows more connection to the android than to any human she's seen him with.